been-jamming/A1Emu/README.md

 which outputs an exectable named A1Emu.exe

-Next go to the working directory and copy a ROM for Integer Basic named "BASIC" (no extension) into that directory. the emulator will copy the first 4KB of that file's contents into address 0xE000.
+Next go to the working directory and copy a ROM for Integer Basic named "BASIC" (no extension) into that directory.
+The emulator will copy the first 4KB of that file's contents into address 0xE000.

 The emulator runs in a normal console without any GUI, just like the original Apple 1 worked.
 You are greeted with a `\` character.
 Type the following to start Apple 1 BASIC: